+'''

 Note: If applicationResource is False an empty list is returned.

+New in version 1.9.

 get resource()

 Get the Resource of the resource allocation.

 Returns Resource for this allocation.

 Return type Resource

+New in version 1.9.

+refresh()

 Refresh the resource and update the attributes to reflect the latest status.

-'''

 class streamsx.rest_primitives.Resource(json_rep, rest_client)

-'''
+Bases: streamsx.rest_primitives.ResourceElement

 A resource available to a IBM Streams domain.

+id

 Resource identifier.

+Type str

 displayName

 Resource display name.

+Type str

 ipAddress

 IP address.

+Type str

+status

 Resource status.

+Type str

 tags

 Tags assigned to resource.

 Type list[str]

+New in version 1.9.

+get metrics(name=None)

 Get metrics for this resource.

-Parameters name (str, optional) - Only return metrics matching name, where name can be a regular expression.
+Parameters name (str, optional) - Only return metrics matching name, where name can

+be a regular expression.
 If name is not supplied, then all metrics for this resource are returned.

+Returns List of matching metrics.

+Return type list(Metric)

+refresh()

 Refresh the resource and update the attributes to reflect the latest status.

-'''

 class streamsx.rest_primitives.ResourceTag(json_resource_tag)

+Bases: object

+Resource tag defined in a Streams domain

 '''

-Resource tag defined in a Streams domain